yywon/AmazonMTurk/README.md

 ## Dot images

-Dot images are provided in the
+Dot images are provided under public/images/dots.
+Images in the dots2 folder were utilized for the problem of 2, images in the dots3 folder were utilized for the problem of size 3, etc.

 ## Web application